brandon-pereira/portfolio/src/content/projects/tetha.md

 ---
+id: "2yavuOvWb3A5eLz3eoRdiQ"
 title: "Tetha"
+date: "2020-10-01T00:00:00.000Z"
+languages: "Javascript (ES6+), CSS, GraphQL, MongoDB, React"
 description: "I worked with a local entrepreneur to develop a digital wall calendar.
 He wanted to be able to have a wall-mounted touch-screen monitor that could display current calendar events from multiple Google accounts."
-date: "2020-10-01T00:00:00.000Z"
-languages: "Javascript (ES6+), CSS, GraphQL, MongoDB, React"
 type: "External"
 status: "Unavailable"
+images: "[object Object],[object Object],[object Object],[object Object]"
+thumbnail: "[object Object]"
 link: "https://swiston.ca/"
+color: "#2a7fd4"
 primaryImage: "../../assets//2eutBQ6LSWZMY1zHjm8nOu.jpg"
-color: "#2a7fd4"
 ---
 I worked with a local entrepreneur to develop a digital wall calendar.
 He wanted to be able to have a wall-mounted touch-screen monitor that could display current calendar events from multiple Google accounts.